sjstretton/screwed/README.md

 - Further chapters can be referenced logically from the file list on Github.
 - To read the latest version of the whole book go to: [Book (PDF)](https://github.com/sjstretton/taxheaven/blob/master/000-TaxHeaven.pdf)

+# Quick How-to guide
+## A: References
+1) Make sure the references are in the shared folder All tax and benefits reform
+2) Create your own subfolder of Library called HeatherPC
+3) Sync Mendeley to that folder using Tools>Options>Bibtex
+4) Change the bibliography line at the top of the TaxHeaven.Rmd to point to that file (we have three files, each the same, to avoid sync issues)

+## Knitting
+5) Turn off any automatic M-dashes of N-dashes or fancy quotes (search for them before saving/switching to R)
+6) Always save in UTF-8 coding in R (file-save as encoding)
+7) Check individual file knits in R (you will need to use the .Rmd file format and add the front matter)
+8) Check the whole TaxHeaven file knits and there are no missing refs (It will still knit even with missing refs)

 # Overview of Book

 These are some pieces of text that don't fully fit together, but form the basis of the introductory chapter.
 The presentation (next section below) is a bit more structured.